JohnMulligan/covid_dashR/README.md

 Rscript farrington_bystate_dash.R

-Feb 10
+Feb 22
-* now displays cumulative excess deaths for the view
+* A late January report showed a spike in projected deaths for its final week.
+* The subsequent report downgraded that spike.
+* There is no data from February in this latest dataset, from Feb.
+17.

 Jan 10
 * now displays as stacked line graphs (instead of stacked bars)